MattCBowman/Locomotive-fundamentals/README.md

 <a name="locomotive_api"></a>
 ### LocomotiveCMS API

-notes récupérées du google group :
+notes récupérées du google group:

 I looked at the api source and it appears currently you can only query the entire model using it's slug which returns all entries in the model